top of page

 We NEVER use sub-therapeutic antibiotics to accelerate weight gain or improve feed efficiency.

-We do not routinely de-worm our sheep, relying instead on rapid pasture rotation and extremely long pasture rest times to break the reproductive cycle of intestinal parasites.
+We do not routinely de-worm our sheep, relying instead on rapid pasture rotation, mixed species grazing, and long pasture rest times to break the reproductive cycle of intestinal parasites.
 We also make selecting for parasite resistance a cornerstone of our breeding program.
-In the event that we have an individual animal who needs medical treatment, we first employ a holistic approach to resolving the issue, often utilizing herbs and/or homeopathics.
-The majority of the time this is all that is needed.
-In the case of a very sick animal or one that is not responding to this initial approach to care, we will then use conventional medications to treat the issue.
-We never want to see our animals suffer unnecessarily and firmly believe that their comfort and well-being is our responsibility; if we need to use medication to responsibly care for an animal then we don't hesitate to do so.
-If an antibiotic, de-wormer, or other medication is administered, it is our legal and ethical obligation to ensure the animal does not enter the food supply chain until after the label-directed withdrawal period has been met or exceeded.
+We utilize the FAMACHA technique to regularly monitor each animal for parasite loads and facilitate early intervention/treatment.
+In the event that we have an individual animal who needs treatment, we first employ a holistic approach to resolving the issue, often utilizing copper boluses and other non-chemical treatments to support overall health and immune function.
+In the case of a very sick animal or one that is not responding to this initial approach to care, we will then use conventional de-wormer to treat the issue.

 Do you have another question that we haven't answered here?